 The 8 Best Horror Movies to Stream on Hulu Right Now

 Looking for a good scare?
-If you’re a Hulu subscriber, you’ll be able to get your fill of creepy content this summer.
+If you’re a Hulu subscriber, you’ll be able to get your fill of creepy content.
 Check out eight of the best horror movies currently streaming on the service.

 1. Overlord (2018)